wickdninja/node-sops/README.md

 5. Consider using environment variables for production deployments
 6. Rotate keys periodically for enhanced security
 7. Use role-based access control for key management in team settings
+8. Check the SECURITY.md file for detailed security information

 ## 🧩 Advanced Usage